 6. There’s inadequate trust and collaboration between coworkers.

-How to stop it: Trust, a crucial but intangible asset of nursing, is a proven way to impact a team’s ability to form meaningful relationships with each other and is proven to impact health outcomes.
+How to stop it: Poor management and leadership and a lack of teamwork are the kinds of issues that create a deficient work experience for nurses.
 If you’re looking to build community amongst your team, build support through events outside of work, such as volunteering, that encourage team members to collaborate.

 7. They get stuck picking up the slack for other nurses.

-To keep your nurses aligned, motivated and on your team, you need programs that touch on performance, career, wellness, social and community.
+To keep your nurses aligned, motivated and on your team, you need programs that touch on every aspect of the employee experience.

 And if that sounds like a lot to manage, it can be.

-That is, of course, unless you take the right approach to employee motivation.
-With a strategic platform that aggregates data from all of your initiatives and provides unprecedented visibility into overall success, you’ll build retention and ROI.
+That is, of course, unless you take the right approach to employee engagement and motivation.